Sunuwar9841/Memory1-/README.md

 Catch The Sound is a light and memory game.
 The game starts with a combination of light and sound and adds up a sequence after each turn.

-The Player has to start the game
+-The Player has to start the game

-The Player should able to catch the sound and follow the sequence to win the game.
+-The Player should able to catch the sound and follow the sequence to win the game.

-The Player had 20 sec to hit the right sequence each time
+-The Player had 20 sec to hit the right sequence each time

-The player needs to hit all the sequences presented at a time to continue and win the game.
+-The player needs to hit all the sequences presented at a time to continue and win the game.

-If the player misses the sequence there will message appears You lost!
+-If the player misses the sequence there will message appears You lost!